mjrousos/spec-kit/templates/commands/specify.md

    d. **Update Checklist**: After each validation iteration, update the checklist file with current pass/fail status

-6. Report completion with branch name, spec file path, checklist results, and readiness for the next phase (`/speckit.clarify` or `/speckit.plan`).
+6. Report completion with branch name, spec file path, checklist results, and readiness for the next phase (`/speckit.clarify` or `/speckit.plan` or `/speckit.plan-tests`).

 **NOTE:** The script creates and checks out the new branch and initializes the spec file before writing.